jedrichards/couchdb-tools/README.md

 ]
 ```

-You are now free to inspect or manipulate this array of documents freely and save back to CouchDB in a bulk operation.
+You can now inspect or manipulate this array of documents freely and save back to CouchDB in a bulk operation.

 #### `clone(obj)`